emreSlim/json-db/README.md

 ## Description
 It is a relational json db inspired by typeorm.
 It is an alternate to full-fledged relational db which typeorm supports.
 Purpose of this db is to be able to store a json or encrypted json file as a db remotely, avoiding the side-effects of ephemeral nature of server environment.

-To be able to achieve
+This DB is recommended to use for your nestjs/nodejs: lightweight/hobby projects, prototypes, portfolios etc.

 ## Usage
 Below are the steps to use this library.